simonmichael/hledger/hledger/hledger.m4.md

 | `20181232`  | 8 digits with an invalid day gives an error                       |
 | `201801012` | 9+ digits beginning with a valid YYYYMMDD gives an error          |

+Note "today's date" can be overridden with the `--today` option, in case it's needed for testing or for recreating old reports.
+(Except for periodic transaction rules; those are not affected by `--today`.)

 <a name="report-period"></a>

 ## Report start & end date